Hatuma: Woburn

 Hatuma is on the south side of the Waipukurau Block, which extends as far as Lake Poukawa.
 Henry Russell set up the Mount Herbert estate, to the east of Waipukurau, and his brother, Thomas Purvis Russell (baptised 16 December 1818 at Chirnside in the Scottish Borders and normally known as Purvis; they were sons of lawyer Robert Russell and Elizabeth Purvis), took the neighbouring block, which he named Woburn.
 It covered 26655 acre, extending south from Waipukurau along the whole of the western side of the Ngahape valley, including Marakeke and the Turiri Range of hills to within 4 mi of Takapau.
-Henry and Purvis also owned runs near the Turanganui River in southern Wairarapa.
+Henry and Purvis also owned runs near the Tūranganui River in southern Wairarapa.
 Purvis arrived in Wellington from London on the New Zealand Company's 582 ton barque, Prince of Wales, on 3 January 1843, with his first visit to Hatuma in 1847.
 He was corresponding with the government agent, Donald McLean, in 1851.

 Until the Liberal government introduced a graduated land tax under the Land and Income Assessment Act 1891 and a Lands for Settlements Act 1894, Woburn and its neighbour, Oruawharo, were extensive sheep runs and their owners had returned to Britain.
 Purvis Russell seems to have been at Woburn in 1858, but to have returned to Britain by 1859, for he married Mary Glass Sainsbury in Bath on 6 July.
 However, he returned in 1860 and their daughter, Mary Maud Russell, was born at Woburn on 11 August 1862.
 They left again in 1874 to live in their large house at Warroch (a mile from Dalqueich, about 30 mi north of Edinburgh and close to the Hattonburn family home of their son in law, Henry Montgomery).
 They briefly returned in 1881, but were back for the marriage of their daughter in Edinburgh in 1882, There were clearly close personal and financial links between Warroch and Waipukurau, as shown in another marriage in 1883 and an advert.
 In 1891 he exhibited one of his merino sheep at a Kinross show.